 Butterfly Egg and Life Cycle Tray

 I prepared this activity as an extension for the butterfly life cycle work we’re doing with our butterfly sensory bin.
-I used the free butterfly number cards from my subscriber freebie, free butterfly life cycle cards from The Helpful Garden (featured in my life-cycle post), and milkweek leaf photo from Flickr Creative Commons.
-I also used Safari Ltd. life cycle of a monarch butterfly figures.
+I used the free butterfly number cards from my subscriber freebie, free butterfly life cycle cards from The Helpful Garden featured in my life-cycle post.
+(Note: The cards I used are no longer available, but you’ll find similar free monarch butterfly life cycle cards by The Laminatrix at Teachers Pay Teachers.).
+I also used a milkweek leaf photo from Flickr Creative Commons and Safari Ltd. life cycle of a monarch butterfly figures.
 When I switch the sensory bin activity to butterfly matching, I’ll use this tray to reinforce the life cycle work.

 I used a Montessori Services basket along with a small bamboo condiment cup for the small pieces.
 I used one of the Spielgaben wooden dots to represent a caterpillar egg.
 I wanted to show that 1 butterfly egg on a milkweed leaf would become 1 caterpillar (and later 1 butterfly after emerging from its chrysalis).